 Biography

-Dr Oksana Kehoe is a Senior Lecturer in Inflammation Biology at the School of Medicine and Lead of Rheumatology Research laboratory in the Robert Jones & Agnes Hunt Orthopaedic Hospital at Oswestry.
+Dr Oksana Kehoe is an Immunologist by training and Reader in Inflammation Biology at the School of Medicine and Lead of Rheumatology Research laboratory in the Robert Jones & Agnes Hunt Orthopaedic Hospital at Oswestry.

 Dr Kehoe completed her PhD in the RE Kavetsky Institute of Experimental Pathology, Oncology and Radiobiology of National Academy of Sciences of Ukraine, Kyiv where she was awarded a Fellowship of Ukrainian Government for young scientist.

 Her academic career started in Ukraine, where she worked as a Research Scientist in the Department of Biochemistry, Taras Shevchenko National University of Kyiv, Ukraine.
 After moving to the UK in 2000, Dr Kehoe worked as a Postdoctoral Research Associate at Cardiff University (2000-2002) and the University of Manchester (2002-2005).
 She joined Keele University and Institute for Science & Technology in Medicine at the RJAH Orthopaedic Hospital as a Research Fellow in 2006.
-In 2014, Dr Kehoe was appointed as a Lecturer in Bioscience at the School of Medicine and promoted to a Senior Lecturer in 2021.
+In 2014, Dr Kehoe was appointed as a Lecturer in Bioscience at the School of Medicine and promoted to a Senior Lecturer in 2021 and become Reader in 2025.

 Research and scholarship